iiljina/iiljina.github.io/_projects/4-16th_Bday_Party_Proposal.md

 While creating the timeline, function sheet, budget I realised that I enjoy working on the essential event documents, as well as developing the floorplans.
 You can find all the documents in the [Leave Behind][leave_behind].

 I've aligned every detail of the event to the event goals, theme and preferences of the audience.
-I've put all my heart in this project and trully enjoyed working on every creative and operational detail of it.
+I've put all my heart in this project and trully enjoyed working on every creative and operational detail of it.<br/>
-Feel free to watch the recording of my pitch for this event proposal (above) and scroll through the Leave behind to merge into the Travel-themed party that I would be thrilled to organise in real life.
+Feel free to watch the recording of my pitch for this event proposal (above) and scroll through the [Leave Behind][leave_behind] to merge into the Travel-themed party that I would be thrilled to organise in real life.

 {% include image_row.html
     image1="pitch2.png" size1="half"